 We know how to support and advise you and your family.
 We are committed to obtaining the best outcome for you.

 It is not often publicised and perhaps therefore not well-known, that solicitors and barristers are under a professional duty to act in your best interests at all times.
 This is the core duty of a solicitor and barrister.
 This is not the case for other advisors or personnel one may come across in relation to family legal matters.
 We are also covered by Professional Indemnity Insurance.
-Our main focus is on you and your best interests.
+Our main focus and professional duty is on you and your best interests.

 Family law clients usually need to fund their legal fees privately – from their own personal savings or income – particularly since the removal of Public Funding (Legal Aid) for most cases of Family Law.

 If court proceedings are necessary it may be possible to apply for your spouse to assist you with your legal fees as, since 1 April 2013, the family courts have had the power to make a ‘legal services order’, which is a new form of interim order compelling one spouse to make provision for the other’s legal costs.